 Disclosure: This post was written in partnership with Viahero.
 All opinions are my own.

 If there’s one thing I love as much as traveling, it’s food.
-All you have to do is take a quick peek at the Enticing Eats section to know that I’m a firm believer that food is a crucial aspect of cultural exploration – and the best way to discover a new city.
+I’m all about finding the best food while traveling – all you have to do is take a quick peek at the Enticing Eats section of this blog to know that I’m a firm believer that food is a crucial aspect of cultural exploration, and the best way to discover a new city.

-Yet finding good eats while traveling is arguably one of the most challenging and potentially rewarding aspects of travel.
-You’d think it would be straightforward, but if you don’t do your research, you may find yourself eating at the country’s equivalent of McDonald’s (or worse, an actual McDonald’s) or eating sub par and overpriced food catered towards tourists.
+And yet finding good eats is arguably one of the most challenging aspects of travel, though it can be incredibly rewarding.
+You’d think it would be straightforward, but if you don’t do your research, you may find yourself eating at the country’s equivalent of McDonald’s (or worse, an actual McDonald’s), or eating sub par and overpriced food catered towards tourists.